 This game can get quite funny, especially if you get stuck in a loop of words/places all beginning and ending with the same letter.
 You would not believe how many cities and countries fit into this pattern:

-Algeria, Altoona, Atlanta, Alaska, Alabama, etc... there are many more, trust me.
-Usually, you don't even realize it until you've spoken your answer, thinking you were so smart to come up with something...and then the laughter begins.
+Algeria, Altoona, Atlanta, Alaska, Alabama, etc. There are many more, trust me.
+Usually, you don't even realize it until you've spoken your answer, thinking you were so smart to come up with something . . . and thenafter 2 or 3 such cases, the laughter begins.

-The game can be tailored for school-age children, and is a great way to subtly help them remember how to spell things.
+The game can be tailored for school-age children, and it's a great way to subtly help them remember how to spell things.
 Learning should be fun!

-This is an alphabet-sequence driven game of memory, and it suitable for just two players, but more fun if several are involved.
+This is an alphabet-sequence-driven game of memory, and it's suitable for just two players, but it's more fun if several are involved.
 It is also known by the name, "Going on a Trip."